-Keto Pancakes – soft and fluffy low carb pancakes that are grain free, sugar free & paleo friendly.
+These coconut flour pancakes are soft, fluffy and so easy to make with simple pantry ingredients.
+They’re the perfect low carb breakfast that also happen to be grain free, sugar free & paleo friendly.
 Serve with a batch of fresh berries for the perfect breakfast or weekend brunch!

-And after what seemed like a bazillion failed attempts, I finally made a batch that my family could get just as excited about.
+And after what seemed like a bazillion failed attempts, I finally made these fluffy coconut flour pancakes that my family thinks are just as delicious.

 - coconut flour